TApplencourt/IRPy/README.md

 ```
 - The program is easy to write (adding a new `property` only require to know about the name of theses implicit parameters);

-### Lazy evalution
+### Lazy evaluation

 But, the same data will be recomputed multiple times.
 A simple solution is to use lazy evaluation of these nodes/properties.
 Just replace `property` into `lazy_property` and you are good to go.
-(all these example can be found in the [example](https://github.com/TApplencourt/IRPy/blob/master/exemples) folder).
+(all these example can be found in the [examples](https://github.com/TApplencourt/IRPy/blob/master/examples) folder).

 ### Draw back

-In this IRP paradigm, lazy properties russian dolls, as in `irppy.py` nodes are by default immutable.
+In IRP paradigm, a Russian nesting lazy property, nodes are by default immutable.
 This mean that you cannot set these node by hand; the only way to compute a node is by using the function who have be decorated.

 For example: